abixb/culvers-demo-app-codebase/README.md

-# This is a 'demo' restaurant project, for my interview.
+# This is a 'demo' restaurant project, for my interview prep.
+(Abi)

+Hi, I'm Abi.
+This project was created with Node.js, GraphQL, Microsoft SQL (Azure SQL), Next.js and Apollo Client/Server (for GraphQL).
+Code editor used was Visual Studio, though I made extensive use of Cursor AI (an AI-powered code editor build on top of VS Code) for building out the frontend -- for massive efficiency gains.

-This repository contains a demo Azure Functions backend (`culvers-order-demo-backend`) and a Next.js frontend (`culvers-order-demo-frontend`).
+It contains a demo Azure Functions backend (`culvers-order-demo-backend`) and a Next.js frontend (`culvers-order-demo-frontend`).

 ## Requirements